Spring weather has arrived, and with it, new clothes are needed.

 We probably only found about half the things on our list but had such an amazing time searching.
 The walk was great for us.
 The scenery was beautiful.

 Plus, I was able to get tons of great Spring shots of the girls.

 DIY Growth Chart

-Afterwards, Colby and I threw together a quick growth chart to see just how quick the girls are growing.
-An old fence picket, tape measure, pencil, paint, and paint brush was all it took.
 You know me, queen of the crafts you can make from things you already have.
-5 minutes later we had a awesome DIY growth chart.
+5 minutes later we had an awesome DIY growth chart.

-Our favorite spot in the front of the house, coupled with our fabulous new growth chart, and we had pictures of the girls we can use to compare later.
+Our favorite spot in the front of the house, coupled with our fabulous new growth chart, and we had pictures of the girls we could use to compare later.